robertorcosta/azure-docs.pt-br/articles/container-registry/container-registry-tasks-cross-registry-authentication.md

   --registry myregistry
 ```

-Se a tarefa for executada com êxito, a saída será semelhante a:
+Se a tarefa for executada com sucesso, a saída será semelhante a:

 ```
 Queued a run with ID: cf10